hpsa/hpe-application-automation-tools-plugin/collection-tool/alm-test-result-collection-tool/src/main/assemblies/content/readme.txt

 Q: On previous week, I fetched all existing runs from ALM to Octane.
 On this week, many new runs were added to ALM.
    I want to fetch To Octane only runs that were created after my last fetch.
 A: You can filter runs that were created after your last fetch by defining runFilter option "startFromId" with value "LAST_SENT" in configuration file

+Q: I have test that has been executed several times ,but in tab "Runs" , I see only last run.
+Where I can found other runs?
+A: If all execution were done in context of the same testset in ALM,  Octane  will show only last run, other runs are appear in tab "Previous Runs" of run details.
+   If there were execution in different testsets, Octane will show last run for each testset.
+To see name of testset - switch "runs" tab to grid view.
+Testset name is appear in name of run (see ALM 2 Octane Fields Mapping)